 Trucking companies are regulated by the Federal Motor Carrier Safety Administration (FMCSA), a government agency charged with reducing truck crashes on America’s roads and highways.
 Sadly, motor carriers by the thousands fail to comply with commonsense rules for truck inspection, repair and maintenance, leading to thousands of needless truck accidents when tires or brakes fail due to the carrier’s negligence.

 Trucking companies do more than just ignore their duties under the law.
 Some go to great lengths to hide their noncompliance by falsifying records and logs to evade detection.
 When these bad actors are responsible for a truck crash in Atlanta, the truck accident attorneys at Durham Law Group go to equally great lengths to uncover their wrongdoing and hold them accountable to the people they have harmed.
 Our team of experienced and successful Atlanta personal injury lawyers work to bring responsible parties to justice and help our clients get the medical care and compensation they need and deserve after being injured in a preventable truck accident.
-If you or a loved one has been hurt in an Atlanta truck accident, call Durham Law Group for a no-cost consultation to discuss your options.
+Do you need a truck accident attorney due to the lack of inspection or maintenance?
+Contact Durham Law Group for a no-cost consultation to discuss your options.

 FMCSA regulations require “systematic inspection, repair and maintenance” of commercial vehicles by the motor carrier.
 The regulations don’t specify what intervals are required, as these can be fleet specific or vehicle specific.
 It’s up to the carrier to set appropriate intervals.
 The carrier is required to keep inspection, maintenance and repair records for at least 30 days.
 Regardless of whether these activities are conducted in-house or by a third-party, the carrier is solely responsible for ensuring that the vehicles under its control are in safe operating condition and that defects have been corrected.